Street in Habana Centro at dusk.

 Cuban youth are internet fiends!

 You can take your mobile phone, laptop, or tablet to Cuba and connect to the internet from local hotspots or at your hotel.
 Most Cuba Explorer hotels provide free WiFi access.
 Some private home rentals have internet access.
 WiFi rates range from 1.00 to 2.00 USD per hour.
 Be prepared for the Cuban internet connection to be slower than at home.
-Some US telephone carriers provide roaming services in Cuba, but you’ll pay an arm and a leg.
+Some US telephone carriers provide roaming services in Cuba.
+Please carefully review the cost of roaming plans before subscribing.

 Will my US mobile phone work in Cuba?